“This Should Be Easy” <- Ever have this judgment toward yourself?

 There are actually many ways to be only a part of ourselves.
-The above “war” dialogue is just one example where we can cling to and drown in one part while forgetting the bigger picture, the whole.
+The“war” dialogue above is just one example where we can cling to and drown in one part while completely forgetting the bigger picture.

 Another common way is to deny and suppress a part of ourselves, thereby not feeling any one thing very much.
-We think we can suppress something "negative" and be better off, but no, we end up numbing our aliveness and compassion too.
+We think we can suppress something "negative" and be better off, but doing this we end up suppressing our joy and our ecstatic experiences too.

 I was diagnosed as bi-polar at around age 30.
-I used the Dalian Method to transform the root causes of what triggered me to get lost and extreme in my emotional ups and downs.
-I have found stability in strengthening my ability to be centered while accepting and loving myself as I am.
+I used the Dalian Method to transform the root causes of what triggered me to lose perspective and get lost and extreme in my emotional ups and downs.

 I’ve always had this gift (curse?) of making something small and enlarging it, expanding on it, embellishing it.
 Stretching it for miles and miles.

 I did this with situations that were painful for me.
 Creating all kinds of fear scenarios.
 All kinds of stories.
 Rolling them around in my fearful worried head.
 Hanging onto it for as long as I can.

 What used to seem like a bad habit, I’ve made it into a gift now.
 I’m now making mountains out of what feels good.
 Taking tiny beautiful moments and pulling whole universes out of them.